 - Do not give any information about your accident, injuries, level of pain, or medical history.

 - Disclose no more than your full name, address, phone number, and email address.

 - Don’t give an adjuster your Social Security number.
 It provides access to private information.

 If you’ve already given an insurance adjuster information that could affect your claim, it’s not too late for you to retain an attorney.
-You may do so at any stage of the claims process, and the sooner, the better.
+You may do so at any stage of the claims process.

 After learning the details of your case and finding out what information the insurance adjuster has, your lawyer needs as much time as possible to build a strong case and overcome the insurance company’s advantage by: